Cividade de Terroso: Stages

 The Cividade had urbanization stages.
 Archeologists identified three stages: An early settlement stage with huts (8th-9th century — 5th century BC), a second stage characterized by urbanization and fortification with robust stonework (5th century — 2nd century BC) and a Roman period stage (2nd century BC — 1st century AD).

-During the early centuries, the small habitations were built with vegetable elements mixed with adobe.
+During the early centuries, small habitations were built with vegetable elements mixed with adobe.
 The first stonework started in the 5th century B.C., this became possible due to the iron peaks technology.
 A technology that was only available in Asia Minor, but that was brought to the Iberian Peninsula by Phoenician settlers in the Atlantic Coast during the 8th and 7th centuries B.C.

 Buildings during this period are, characteristically, circular with diameters between 4 and 5 meters and with walls 30 to 40 cm thick.
 The granite rocks were fractured or splintered, and placed in two lines, with the smoothest part heading for the exterior and interior of the house.
-The space between the two rocks was filled with small rocks and mortar of large sand-grains creating robust walls.
+The space between the two rocks was filled with small rocks and mortar of large sand grains creating robust walls.

-In the last stage, the Roman one (starting in 138 – 136 B.C.), following the destruction by Decimus Junius Brutus, there is an urban reorganization with use of the new building techniques and change in shapes and sizes.
+In the last stage, the Roman one (starting in 138 – 136 B.C.), following the destruction by Decimus Junius Brutus, there is an urban reorganization with use of the new building techniques and changes in shapes and sizes.
 Quadrangular structures started appearing, replacing the typical Castro culture circular architecture.
 The roof started being made out of "tegula" instead of vegetable material with adobe.

-During this stage, stonework used in home construction were quadrangular; the project of two stone alignments remained, but rooms were wider and filled with large sand-grains or adobe and rocks of small to average size, resulting in thicker walls with 45–60 cm.
+During this stage, stonework used in home construction was quadrangular; the project of two stone alignments remained, but rooms were wider and filled with large sand grains or adobe and rocks of small to average size, resulting in thicker walls with 45–60 cm.